Bry10022/Gewtymol/README.md

 The .sfd file is available if anyone wants to make changes.

+To ensure you get the latest version of this font, make sure it is downloaded from https://github.com/Bry10022/Gewtymol

 # How to install fonts on Windows
 ## Windows 10, Windows 8, Windows 7, or Windows Vista
 - Right-click on the font and choose Install.
 Or, you can open the font in the default Windows font viewer and click the Install button